tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

  **Outline of UpdateRouteData() operation**

+  1. You will need to make sure that you have a member variable RouteData within the Bus class.
-  1. Store the name of the route in the id atttribute of the Route class's new attribute to store Route Data (i.e., a RouteData struct - note, you'll have to add this to the Route class as well.)
+  2. Store the name of the route in the RouteData id atttribute.
-  2. Create a vector that holds StopData structs
+  3. Create a vector that holds StopData structs
-  3. Loop through the stops stored in the route object and do the following:
+  4. Loop through the stops stored in the route object and do the following:
   - store the stop id, position (latitude and longitude), and the number of passengers at the stop in a temporary StopData struct
   - store the data you copied into the temporary StopData struct in the vector of StopData structs you created in step 2 ("push_back")
-  4. After the loop finishes, store the vector of StopData structs in the stops attribute of the Route class's new attribute to store Route Data.
+  5. After the loop finishes, store the vector of StopData structs in the stops attribute of the Route class's new attribute to store Route Data.

 **TEST THE FUNCTIONS YOU HAVE JUST CREATED**